AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Manual Triggers

-The image shows a slide titled "Manual Triggers – Use Case" with two sections: "On-Demand deployments" and "Manual approvals," each with an icon.
+The image shows two use cases for manual triggers: "On-Demand deployments" and "Manual approvals," each represented with a colorful card and an icon.

 Best Practices